openstack-archive/pylockfile/trunk/doc/lockfile.rst

 Implementing Other Locking Schemes
 ----------------------------------

-There is a :class:`_FileLock` base class which can be used as the foundation for other locking schemes.
-For example, if shared filesystems are not available, :class:`_FileLock` could be subclassed to provide locking via an SQL database.
+There is a :class:`LockBase` base class which can be used as the foundation for other locking schemes.
+For example, if shared filesystems are not available, :class:`LockBase` could be subclassed to provide locking via an SQL database.

 FileLock Objects